alexgurr/react-coding-challenges/README.md

 People use these challenges for interviews.
 By putting the solutions behind a collaboration wall / invite-only repository we can discourage candidates from simply looking up the solutions.
 We track current/past collaborators, meaning if you want to check if a potential candidate had access/looked at the solutions you can get in touch and find out.

 &nbsp;
-## Why does it take so long for updates/new challenges?
+## Why does it take so long for updates / new challenges?
-I work on these challenges & solutions in my spare time, on top of a full time job and all the other stuff.
+I work on these challenges & solutions in my spare time, on top of a full time job and everything else that comes in life.
 Because of this, I don't always get a lot of time to maintain and add new challenges.
-Interested in becoming a collaborator or submitting your own challenge? **Reach out below.**
+Interested in becoming a collaborator or submitting your own challenge? **Reach out below or submit a new challenge!**

 &nbsp;
 ## Thoughts or feedback 💬